deniskyashif/blog/content/posts/on-recursive-functions.md

     }
 }
 ```
 We cannot reference a function from itself, that's why it makes sense to **pass it to itself**.
-Now we are ready to define _Factorial_ using the Y-combinator.
+Now we are ready to define _Factorial_ using the Y combinator.
 Let's compute _Factorial_ of 2 by going through its reduction sequence.

 The sequence might seem rather tedious but by going through it one line at a time I hope it should be easy to understand.
 I'd also suggest writing it down, as that helped me a grasp the concept when I was learning about it.
 I've put parentheses when the precedence of the operations is not obvious.
 The **application** in &lambda;-calculus is **left associative** so that the expression: \\(M \space N \space P \\) is equivalent to \\( ((M \space N) \space P) \\) meaning that \\(N\\) will be passed to \\(M\\) and \\(P\\) will be passed to the result of \\(M \space N\\).